pablodip/PablodipAdminModuleBundle/README.md

         ));
     }

-### The option "template" does not exist

-__Update 2013-07-20__ This should now no longer be shown.
-There is a new field type "guesser" which adds a plain text display template (at low confidence) before anything else, so the bundle will use this initially.

-__An exception has been thrown during the rendering of a template ("The option "template" does not exist.") in PablodipAdminModuleBundle::layout.html.twig at line 53.__

-Suggests that the renderer can't work out which template to use for a particular field.

-The simplest way to solve this is to specify a template for your field.
-Look at this __wrong code__ in the module:

-     $modelFields->add(array(
-         'emailAddress' => array('label' => 'Email address'),
-         'createdAt' => array('label' => 'Created at', 'date_format' => 'd M Y, g.ia', 'template' => 'PablodipAdminModuleBundle::fields/date.html.twig'),
-     ));

-The second field has a template explicitly specified.
-You'll need to explicitly set a template for whichever field(s) is causing the error in your app.
-Look in the vendor folders to see what your options are for field type.
-It should look more like this __right code__.

-     $modelFields->add(array(
-         'emailAddress' => array('label' => 'Email address', 'template'=>'PablodipAdminModuleBundle::fields/text.html.twig'),
-         'createdAt' => array('label' => 'Created at', 'date_format' => 'd M Y, g.ia', 'template' => 'PablodipAdminModuleBundle::fields/date.html.twig'),
-     ));

-You don't need to use explicitely the template key if you use the validation type in the model (it can be guessed if you've done this).

 ## See also

 The Admin bundle builds on top of Molino and Pablo's generic ModuleBundle.
 These are documented: